 RedHawk Linux is a real-time version of the open source Linux operating system.
-Modifications are made to standard Linux version 5.10 to support the functionality and the performance required by complex real-time applications.
+Modifications are made to standard Linux version 6.1 to support the functionality and the performance required by complex real-time applications.
 RedHawk uses a single kernel design to support a single programming environment that directly controls all system operation.
 This design allows deterministic program execution and response to interrupts while simultaneously providing high I/O throughput and deterministic file, networking, and graphics I/O operations.
 RedHawk is the ideal Linux environment for the deterministic applications found in simulation, data acquisition, industrial control and medical imaging systems.

-Included with RedHawk is Rocky Linux®, version 8.4.
-Note, however, that RedHawk can also be installed on any Rocky-compatible version 8.4 distribution.
-In addition, RedHawk 8.4 also supports the popular Ubuntu distribution; see Appendix A, Ubuntu Support, for more information.
+Included with RedHawk is Rocky Linux®, version 9.2.
+Note, however, that RedHawk can also be installed on any Rocky-compatible version 9.2 distribution, (e.g., Oracle).
+In addition, RedHawk 9.2 also supports the popular Ubuntu distribution; see Appendix A, Ubuntu Support, for more information.